inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 If I'd known comter science was going to be like this, I'd never have given up being a rock 'n' roll star.
 		-- G. Hirst
-Do you mean that you not only want a wrong answer, but a certain wrong answer?
+Do  mean that  not only want a wrong answer, but a certain wrong answer?
 		-- Tobaben
 There is nothing new except what has been forgotten.
 		-- Marie Antoinette